RichardLitt/trello-helpers/README.md

 Aliases: `duplicates`, `dupes`, `dedupe`, `d`

 This will delete duplicate cards in a given list.
 It will also selectively delete only cards which have a certain label (mine is `daily`).

+#### create

+`$ trello-helpers --create 'This is a new card'`

+Aliases: `c`

+This will create a new card at the top of your target list as specified in your env, with the name of the argument.